targomo/targomo-java/README.md

 - Allow edgeStatisticsServiceUrl and mobilityServiceUrl to be null
 - Add Multigraph Tilehash Serialization
 - Update Poi Gravitation Response with multiple sources
+- Small fix when serializing `targetGeohashes` to quote the geohash strings

 ### 0.30.0
 - Add a general criterion definition interface